ilswh/doggycafe/README.md

 ### Typography

-I chose times new roman although it is not made for the web, it is my favourite.
+I chose Times New Roman although it is not made for the web, it is my favourite.
-I used paw icons from Font Awesome.
+I used icons from Font Awesome.
 Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

 Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).